-Training will be offered on site during the dig and will be provided by the SA as part of his/ her scope of work, or by appropriately skilled SWAAG members
+Training to SWAAG members and to volunteers from the public will be offered on site during the dig and will be provided by the SA as part of his/her scope of work, or by appropriately skilled SWAAG members.
+The Students will also be offered similar training but if appropriate it will be suitably modified by the University staff on site to ensure that the Students complete all that is necessary for their degree courses.